 The Affordable Care Act’s open enrollment period is in full swing.
-In fact, you only have until March 31, 2014 to get coverage through your state marketplace—so if you haven’t signed up already, there’s no time like the present!
+In fact, you only have until January 31, 2017, to get coverage through your state marketplace—so if you're uninsured or interested in finding a better plan, it's time to shop!

 To get coverage, all you have to do is visit HealthCare.gov and fill out an application.
 (By sharing basic demographic and income information, you can also find out if you’re eligible for financial help to make your plan more affordable.)
 The next step is to choose a health plan based on your budget and your individual health needs.

 The following four questions can help you decide which health plan is the best choice for you and your family:

 1. How much health care do I need?